Loss of regularity for Kolmogorov equations: Solutions of Kolmogorov equations

 \subsection{Viscosity solutions of Kolmogorov equations}

-The main result of this subsection, Theorem~\ref{thm:Kolmogorov.viscosity} below, establishes that the transition semigroup associated with a suitable SDE with locally Lipschitz continuous coefficients is the unique viscosity solution of the Kolmogorov equation of the SDE.
-To establish this result, we first prove two auxiliary results, Lemma~\ref{lem:Kolmogorov.viscosity2} and Lemma~\ref{lem:Kolmogorov.viscosity3}.
-The proof of Lemma~\ref{lem:Kolmogorov.viscosity2} makes use of Lemma~\ref{thm:limits.of.viscosity.solutions} above.
+The main result of this subsection, Theorem~\ref{thmKolmogorovviscosity} below, establishes that the transition semigroup associated with a suitable SDE with locally Lipschitz continuous coefficients is within a certain class of functions the unique viscosity solution of the Kolmogorov equation of the SDE.
+To establish this result, we first prove an auxiliary result.

-\begin{lemma}[Existence of viscosity solutions of Kolmogorov equations with globally Lipschitz continuous coefficients with compact support] Let $ d, m \in \mathbb{N} $, let $ \left( \Omega, \mathcal{F}, \P \right) $ be a probability space with a normal filtration $ ( \mathcal{F}_t )_{ t \in [0,\infty) } $, let $ W \colon [0,\infty) \times \Omega \rightarrow \mathbb{R}^m $ be a standard $ ( \mathcal{F}_t )_{ t \in [0,\infty) } $-Brownian motion, let $ O \subset \R^d $ be an open set, let $ \varphi \colon O \to \R $ be a continuous function and let $ \mu \colon O \to \R^d $ and $ \sigma \colon O \to \R^{ d \times m } $ be locally Lipschitz continuous functions with compact support.
-Then there exists a family $ X^x \colon [0,\infty) \times \Omega \rightarrow O $, $ x \in O $, of up to indistinguishability unique adapted stochastic processes with continuous sample paths satisfying
+\begin{lemma}[(Existence of viscosity solutions of Kolmogorov equations with globally Lipschitz continuous coefficients with compact support)] Let $ d, m \in\mathbb{N} $, let $ ( \Omega, \mathcal{F}, \P ) $ be a probability space with a normal filtration $ ( \mathcal{F}_t )_{ t \in[0,\infty) } $, let $ W \colonn [0,\infty) \times\Omega \rightarrow\mathbb{R}^m $ be a standard $ ( \mathcal{F}_t )_{ t \in[0,\infty) } $-Brownian motion, let $ O \subset\R^d $ be an open set, let $ \varphi\colonn O \to\R $ be a continuous function and let $ \mu\colonn O \to\R^d $ and $ \sigma\colonn O \to \R^{ d \times m } $ be locally Lipschitz continuous functions with compact support.
+Then there exists a family $ X^x \colonn[0,\infty) \times\Omega \rightarrow O $, $ x \in O $, of up to indistinguishability unique adapted stochastic processes with continuous sample paths satisfying